 Wind over Ireland

 The wind at a particular location can be influenced by a number of factors such as obstruction by buildings or trees, the nature of the terrain and deflection by nearby mountains or hills.
 For example, the rather low frequency of southerly winds at Dublin Airport is due to the sheltering effect of the mountains to the south.
 The prevailing wind direction is between south and west.
-Average annual wind speeds range from 7 m.p.h. in parts of south Leinster to over 18 m.p.h. in the extreme north.
-On average there are less than 2 days with gales each year at some inland places like Kilkenny but more than 50 a year at northern coastal locations such as Malin Head.
-Indeed the north and west coasts of Ireland are two of the windiest areas in Europe and have considerable potential for the generation of wind energy.
+Average annual wind speeds range from 3m/s in parts of south Leinster to over 8 m/s in the extreme north.
+On average there are less than 2 days with gales each year at some inland places like Carlow, but more than 50 a year at northern coastal locations such as Malin Head.